 Kemppainen, Robert J. Department of Physiology and Pharmacology, College of Veterinary Medicine, Auburn University, Auburn, Alabama.

-- Cortex and medulla
+- Adrenal cortex and adrenal medulla

 - Comparative anatomy